 Corrigan-Minehan Professor of Political Science

 PhD, Stanford, 1986.
-American politics, political economy, and public policy.
-Former Director of W. Allen Wallis Institute of Political Economy, University of Rochester, and the Ford Center on Global Citizenship, Kellogg School of Management, Northwestern University.
-Previously Max McGraw Distinguished Professor of Management & the Environment, Kellogg School of Management.
+American politics, political economy, environmental politics, and public policy.
+Director of the W. Allen Wallis Institute of Political Economy.
+Previously, Director of the Ford Center on Global Citizenship and the Max McGraw Distinguished Professor of Management & the Environment, Kellogg School of Management, Northwestern University.
 Current research focuses on environmental and public policy, interbranch bargaining, interest groups, judicial and regulatory decision-making, legislative politics, presidential authority, and political appointments.
-Along with numerous journal publications, books include The Enigma of Presidential Power (Cambridge, forthcoming; with Fang-Yi Chiou), Environmental Choices: Policy Responses to Green Demands (CQ, 2002), Why Governments Succeed and Why they Fail (Harvard, 2001; with Amihai Glazer); Regulation, Organizations, and Politics: Motor Freight Policy at the Interstate Commerce Commission (Michigan, 1994), and Linking Citizens to Government: Interest Group Politics at Common Cause (Cambridge, 1992).
-Teaches courses on interest groups, bureaucratic politics, and environmental affairs.
+Along with numerous journal publications, books include The Enigma of Presidential Power (Cambridge, forthcoming; with Fang-Yi Chiou), Environmental Choices: Policy Responses to Green Demands (CQ, 2002), Why Government Succeeds and Why it Fails (Harvard, 2001; with Amihai Glazer); Regulation, Organizations, and Politics: Motor Freight Policy at the Interstate Commerce Commission (Michigan, 1994), and Linking Citizens to Government: Interest Group Politics at Common Cause (Cambridge, 1992).
+Teaches courses on interest groups, bureaucratic politics, American political institutions, and environmental affairs.